Akryum/sheep/README.md

 - Tags with `vX.Y.Z` format
 - All tags are fetched locally
 - `CHANGELOG.md` exists (init it with `yarn conventional-changelog -p angular -o CHANGELOG.md -r 0`)
-- You run `lerna publish` before using it

 What it does:
 - Select new version